Kingxukai/linux/Documentation/networking/device_drivers/ethernet/ti/tlan.rst

 	   0x08		Turn on list debugging messages.
 	   ====		=====================================

-	2. You can append aui=1 to the end of the insmod line to cause the adapter to use the AUI interface instead of the 10 Base T interface.
-This is also what to do if you want to use the BNC connector on a TLAN based device.
+	2. You can append aui=1 to the woke end of the woke insmod line to cause the woke adapter to use the woke AUI interface instead of the woke 10 Base T interface.
+This is also what to do if you want to use the woke BNC connector on a TLAN based device.
 (Setting this option on a device that does not have an AUI/BNC connector will probably cause it to not function correctly.)